4th International

 • ÖBB Railjet The Railjets of Austrian Federal Railways (ÖBB) run non-stop from Vienna Airport to Vienna Main Station and Wien Meidling Station.
 The Railjets carry you quickly twice an hour from Vienna Airport to Vienna Main Station (U1) in 15 minutes, or to Wien Meidling Station (U6) in about half an hour.
 A one-way ticket to Vienna costs 4,30€ and includes also the use of public transport in the city.
 Check timetables and fares online.

 • City Airport Train – CAT The City Airport Train – CAT is the quickest connection from the airport to downtown Vienna and plies between the airport and the city every 30 minutes.
-It takes approx. 15 minutes to reach the station “Landstrasse / Wien Mitte” (connections to U3, U4, rapid transit railway, buses, suburban railways, and trams) but it will cost 14,90€ for a one-way ticket and 24,90€ for a round trip ticket.
+It takes approx. 15 minutes to reach the station “Landstrasse / Wien Mitte” (connections to U3, U4, rapid transit railway, buses, suburban railways, and trams) but it will cost 14,90€ for a one-way ticket and 24,90€ for a round trip ticket (prize info 2023).

 • Bus The Vienna AirportLines operate several bus lines between the Vienna city centre and the Vienna International Airport.
 The connection between Wien Westbahnhof and the Vienna International Airport takes approx. 20 – 45 minutes depending on the traffic, with a one-way ticket cost of 9 €, and a round trip cost of 15 € (Tickets can be bought directly on the bus or via the Internet).